shakebugs/shake-docs/docs/ios/crash-reporting.md

 ```
 </TabItem>

-Also you can pass the dSYM file paths manually:
+You can also pass the dSYM file paths manually:

 <TabItem value="ruby">